 What is kindness?
 Kindness is a self-evident virtue.
 It is simultaneously an intangible human feeling and conveyed in tangibly memorable ways.
 All of us know when we have been treated kindly or unkindly.
 Kindness is not a score.
 Kindness is what we do and how we do it – a way of life, for life.

 There are tangible steps that medical communities can make to play their part in promoting kindness.
-One example comes from my soon-to-be (!) alma mater – University of South Dakota Sanford School of Medicine (SSOM).
+One example comes from my alma mater, the University of South Dakota Sanford School of Medicine (SSOM).
 Through “The Kindness Project,” SSOM emphasizes a culture of kindness intentionally across all four years: white coat ceremony, bioethics courses, a professionalism paper, a Healer’s Art Seminar, various electives (humanities, professionalism, spirituality, cultural immersion), and student/faculty performance evaluations that highlight kindness alongside technical competencies.
 Scores occur but do not define; how we will be remembered is not scores but how we treated others.
 People do not care what you know, until they know that you care.

 As pre-medical students, medical students, residents, and attendings, we understand there is much more to the career path in medicine than multiple choice examinations and soliciting perfect patient satisfaction ratings.
 It is a journey enriched with influential people and special opportunities to touch others’ lives.